AnalogJ/scrutiny/docs/INSTALL_MANUAL.md

 - Any sort of privilege escalation attack in sudo could theoretically allow a compromised scrutiny to gain additional privileges, since the process has permission to escelate privileges in general
 - Even though sudo only allows `smartctl`, it still has `CAP_SYS_RAWIO` and `CAP_SYS_ADMIN` so in theory the same attacks from the first method are possible, though now only with an exploit using smartctl instead of scrutiny directly
 - even though you don't need a udev rule, this adds a lot of additional administrative overhead
+- while the scrutiny binary itself isn't elevated, it has a sub-process that is running as root (systemctl)

 #### Create a Systemd Timer to run scrutiny-collector.service